History of Bill Maher in Timeline

 Bill Maher

 Bill Maher is an American comedian, writer, producer, political commentator, actor, and television host.
-He is best known for hosting political talk shows like Real Time with Bill Maher on HBO (2003–present) and Politically Incorrect (1993–2002) on Comedy Central and ABC.
-In 2022, Maher launched the podcast Club Random.
+He is best known for hosting the political talk shows *Real Time with Bill Maher* on HBO and *Politically Incorrect*, which aired on Comedy Central and ABC.
+In 2022, he launched the podcast *Club Random*.

-January 20, 1956: Bill Maher's Birth
+January 20, 1956: Bill Maher Born

-On January 20, 1956, William Maher was born.
+On January 20, 1956, William "Bill" Maher was born.
 He is an American comedian, writer, producer, political commentator, actor, and television host.

 1974: High School Graduation